 Field Description Property Displays the property names for the specified target. Туре Displays the type for the property.
-Value Select the default value for the action from the dropdown list of available actions.
+Value Select the default value for the action from the list of available actions.
 The specified value applies to either the entire action, as the default value, or when a particular action cell is selected, the value specified applies for that particular action cell.

-Field Description

 Parameterized This specifies a parameterized value.
 A parameterized value displays in a Decision Table action cell.
 When you select parameterized value for a property, this generally means that each rule supplies a different parameter value.

-Constant Select to specify a constant value.